cksdml1014/chanisong/_pages/publications.md

 <h3>The Value of SBM and JBM in Industry and Research</h3>

-<p>Optimization and Innovation:These models streamline the mechanism design process, enabling engineers to focus on optimization and innovation.</p>
+<p>Optimization and Innovation: These models streamline the mechanism design process, enabling engineers to focus on optimization and innovation.</p>
 <p>Applications: The technology is applied in various sectors, including automotive, medical robotics and mobility solutions.</p>

 <h3>Previous Publications</h3>